ricsanfre/pi-cluster/docs/_docs/backup.md

         [default]
         aws_access_key_id: <minio_velero_user> # Not encoded
         aws_secret_access_key: <minio_velero_pass> # Not encoded

+  # Disable VolumeSnapshotLocation CRD.
+It is not needed for CSI integration
+  snapshotsEnabled: false

+  # Run velero only on amd64 nodes
+  # velero-plugin-for-csi not officially available for ARM architecture
+  affinity:
+    nodeAffinity:
+      requiredDuringSchedulingIgnoredDuringExecution:
+        nodeSelectorTerms:
+        - matchExpressions:
+          - key: kubernetes.io/arch
+            operator: In
+            values:
+            - amd64
   ```

 - Step 5: Install Velero in the `velero` namespace with the overriden values